julian-swart/julian-swart.github.io/_posts/2019-07-14-the-big-rock-fishing-tournament.md

 ![alt]({{ site.url }}{{ site.baseurl }}/images/big_rock/map3.jpg)
 * This map clusters nearby cities together and counts the number of participants in that region.
 The red dot is a cluster of 1.
-* This tells me there is a lot of opportunity to add participants from Virginia, South Carolina, Georgia, and Florida.
+* This tells me there is a lot of opportunity to try and add participants from Virginia, South Carolina, Georgia, and Florida.
 <br/><br/><br/>

 <img src="{{ site.url }}{{ site.baseurl }}/images/big_rock/map4.jpg" height="400" width="400">{: .align-center}
 * Zooming in on the East Coast, we can see the clusters more clearly.
 Participants from NC are split between the middle of the state and the coast.
 The red dot is a cluster of 1.
-* Does where the boat is from matter?
+* Does where the boat is from even matter?
 We'll see.
 <br/>

 ### 2. Time